livvie1988/OliviaSkinner/Features.md

 ---
 ### <a name="player_auto_play"/>Play videos automatically

-Controls whether or not videos in the video page should play automatically.
+Controls whether or not videos on the video page should play automatically.

 ---
+### <a name="player_annotations"/>Allow annotations on videos

+Controls whether or not annotations can be displayed on the video.

+---
 ### <a name="player_ads"/>Allow ads on videos

-Controls whether or not ads can be displayed in the video page.
+Controls whether or not ads can be displayed on the video page.

 ---
 ### <a name="subscribed_channel_player_ads"/>Allow ads only on videos of subscribed channels